ChiLiubio/microeco/README.md

 devtools::install_local("microeco-master.zip")
 ```

-Currently, install microeco from CRAN is not encouraged because of the update delay.
+It is OK to install microeco from CRAN directly.
+There may be some update delay in the CRAN version.

 ```r
 install.packages("microeco")